 Knee Meniscus Tear

-- The medial meniscus is torn approximately three times more often than the lateral meniscus.
+Knee Meniscus Tear is among the most common sport injury seen by orthopedic surgeons.
+The medial meniscus is torn approximately three times more often than the lateral meniscus.

-- Lateral meniscus tears occur more commonly with concomitant ACL tear
+Lateral meniscus tears occur more commonly with concomitant ACL tear.

 - Traumatic meniscus tears are common in young patients with sports-related injuries.